kaihoffman/k8s-tls-registry/README.md

 #### Configure DNS

-For this tutorial a domain `on-k3s.dev` was purchased from Google Domains to show a full worked example.
+For this tutorial a domain `on-k3s.dev` was purchased from Google Domains to show a fully working example.
+If you are using a different domain registrar the following screens will look broadly similar.

 ![](/images/buy-dns.png)